 The COSMOS trial is designed to determine whether daily supplements of cocoa flavanols or a common multivitamin reduce the risk of developing heart disease, stroke, and cancer.

 - Randomized, double-blind, placebo-controlled

-- Large-scale and long-term involving 22,000 generally healthy men and women in the US
+- Large-scale and long-term involving over 21,000 generally healthy men and women in the US

 - Run by Brigham and Women’s Hospital

-The trial is a large-scale, five-year clinical dietary intervention involving 22,000 generally healthy men and women aged 60 years and older, from across the U.S. COSMOS is a randomized, double-masked, placebo-controlled dietary intervention trial, based on hard endpoints: cardiovascular morbidity and mortality.
+The trial is a large-scale, five-year clinical dietary intervention involving over 21,000 generally healthy men and women aged 60 years and older, from across the U.S. COSMOS is a randomized, double-masked, placebo-controlled dietary intervention trial, based on hard endpoints: cardiovascular morbidity and mortality.

 There is growing body of research indicating that cocoa flavanols can support health.
 Our latest research papers found that increased flavanol intake is linked to improved memory in adults and consuming a diet including flavanol-rich foods could lead to lower blood pressure.
 COSMOS will provide further insights into whether these benefits may be sustained over a longer period.